Every Wednesday, 1:00 PM - 4:00 PM

 PRAYER SHAWL MINISTRY ("Stitches From The Heart")

 The Prayer Shawl Ministry team knits and crochets shawls and baby blankets in lively fellowship and prayer for those needing comfort and a reminder of God’s love.
 Both new and experienced needle crafters are welcome to join this team of caring hearts and busy fingers happy to teach newcomers.
-The group normally meets the meets on the second Saturday of the month at 9:00 am in the church library and ends each session by praying over completed items.
+The group normally meets every Wednesday at 1:00 pm in the church library and ends each session by praying over completed items.
 Contact Caroline Crowley for more information or to get involved.
 Meetings are temporarily suspended due to the pandemic.

 The E-Prayer team prays for persons with special concerns.
 This ministry supports those facing illness, bereavement, family crisis or other difficulties.
 The E-Prayer Ministry is truly a blessing to our church, to the members of the team, and to those who are receiving our prayers.
 We have seen the power of prayer at work, not only in our own lives as we pray for others, but in the recipients of the prayers.
 Through prayer we spread God’s love and because of prayer we are drawn ever closer to Him.
 If you would like to become a member of the E-Prayer team, contact Caroline Crowley and she will provide you with a form to fill out.
 You will then begin receiving prayer requests via email.